Does it matter if I book alone?

 Is insurance included and what about visas, health and inoculations?

-Insurance is not automatically included and you will need to arrange your own medical insurance for your holiday.
-We also strongly recommend cancellation insurance (taken out at the time of booking to ensure you have cover from that moment on) in case you have to cancel your trip - under our booking conditions some or all of your payment will be forfeit on cancellation.
-In the past we have been able to help customers organise travel insurance but new financial service regulations due to come into force in the UK on 1st January 2009, and problems we may encounter administering insurance after that date, mean we are no longer able to do this.
-However there are several all-round travel policies and adventure travel policies on the market you can choose from.
-You might also like to speak to an insurance specialist regulated under the Financial Services Act who can advise you on a suitable policy.
+Insurance is not included and you will need to arrange your own personal medical and travel insurance for your holiday.
+We require you to have cover in case of a medical emergency on your trip and we also strongly recommend cancellation insurance (taken out at the time of booking to ensure you have cover from that moment on) in case you have to cancel your trip for some unexpected reason - under our booking conditions some or all of your payment will be forfeit on cancellation.
+There are several all-round travel and adventure travel policies on the market you can choose from but as Ride World Wide is not authorised under the Financial Services Act to sell or advise on insurance products, you will need to make your own investigations and we recommend contacting an FCA regulated insurance specialist for advice on a suitable policy.
 As with any insurance, it is essential to select your policy with care and to check the detailed terms and conditions and policy wording, to ensure it will meet your needs.
 For example the policy may require the use of protective clothing, which, when riding, may mean a hard hat - different insurance companies take different views and you should check the policy wording carefully.
 It is also vital that you disclose any pre-existing medical conditions or check ups you are undergoing to your insurer before taking out cover and that you note any restrictions in cover relating to these.

-We will send you general visa information when your booking is confirmed and you can also look at the Consular website for the country you are visiting or telephone their Embassy / consul in London for advice.
-We will also send you general health information for the country you are visiting when you book and you can get advice from MASTA, the Medical Advisory Service for Travellers Abroad, by calling 09068 224100 (a premium no. charged at 50p per minute) or looking at their website www.masta.org .
+We will send you general visa information when your booking is confirmed and you can also look at the Consular website for the country you are visiting or telephone their Embassy / consul in London (or your home country) for advice.
+We will also send you general health information for the country you are visiting when you book.

 Are you bonded?